John Angus Hickman: Research work

 He proposed novel directions for cancer drug discovery, suggesting cell signalling as drug targets in the early 1980s and in the 1990s the investigation of the role of apoptosis (cell death) in determining the sensitivity and resistance of cancer cells to anticancer drugs.
-In addition to the discovery of Temodal he led teams that discovered anticancer drugs inhibiting proteins that regulate apoptosis.
+In addition to the discovery of Temodal, he led teams that discovered anticancer drugs inhibiting proteins that regulate apoptosis.
+He has an H-index of 68 in Google Scholar and more than 20,000 citations.